grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 The set of entries in both maps will continue to be set based on the address list that the outlier detection policy receives from its parent.
+And the map keys will continue to use only the addresses, not taking resolver attributes into account.

 Currently, the outlier detection policy wraps the subchannels and ejects them by reporting their connectivity state as TRANSIENT_FAILURE.